udaram/Machine-Learning/README.md

 Classification Algorithms
    --K-nearest neighbours (KNN) with implementation --Support vector machine(SVM) with implementation --SVM Kernels and analysing the confidence we get from using different kerenls in SVM with OVO and OVR decisionn function
+Clustering :
+   --K-means
+   --Mean shift
 Logistic Regression:
    --training the model
    --visualising traning data and test data